Thornbridge Hall: Gardens

 2019 Cascade Garden (phase1) created.
 Situated below the koi pond, and complete with a waterfall, this area has been terraced by gabions filled with a mixture of tufa and yew.
 Bananas, ginger, tree ferns, bamboo, gunnera and many other 'exotic' plants fill this area.

 In 2017, the gardens became an RHS (Royal Horticultural Society) Partner Garden.
-They are open to the public on selected days between April and September.
+They are open to the public all year round.

 Present use

 From 2002, Thornbridge Hall has been owned by Jim and Emma Harrison, owners of Thornbridge Brewery and A4e respectively, and is both a private family home and a venue for events, including weddings.
-The gardens are open to the public between April and September.
+The gardens are open to the public all year round.

 The original Thornbridge Brewery was based in a converted joiner's and stonemason's workshop within the grounds of Thornbridge Hall.